 On the other hand, just because a defendant cooperated does not mean ipso facto that the defendant will receive a lower sentence.
 If a defendant is not completely honest or attempts to minimize his or her conduct, there would be reasons for a defendant to be denied a sentence reduction.
 Sometimes a defendant may cooperate fully but not provide the government with any information it did not already know.
 In these cases, the government will likely conclude that the defendant’s assistance was not “substantial” and therefore decline to file a motion for a sentence reduction.
 Sometimes a defendant’s conduct will be so reprehensible in the eyes of the Court that a sentencing reduction is considered inappropriate.

 The bottom line is that a defendant does not need to cooperate to receive a substantially reduced sentence.
 It may be in a defendant’s best interest to go to trial, or it may be in the defendant’s best interest to plead guilty without cooperating.
 Every case is different, but there is frequently a lot that can be done to reduce or mitigate a sentence.

-One of the principal factors in obtaining a favorable outcome is to hire the right attorney as soon as possible.
+One of the principal factors in obtaining a favorable outcome is to hire the right organized crime in The Balkans attorney as soon as possible.
 The earlier competent counsel is retained, the greater the odds of a successful outcome.
-Call us today.
+Call or contact Boyle and Jasari today.